aws/karpenter-provider-aws/designs/statefulset-disruption.md

 We can do this by waiting for all volumes of drain-able nodes to be marked as not be in use nor attached before terminating the node in c.cloudProvider.Delete (until a maximum of 20 seconds).
 See [Appendix D3 for the implementation details of this wait](#d)

-We can detect a volume is detached by ensuring that `volumeattachment` objects associated to relevant PVs are deleted
+We can detect a volume is detached by ensuring that `volumeattachment` objects associated to relevant PVs are deleted.
+This also implies that the volume was safely unmounted by the CSI Node pod.

 This means that our sequence of events will match the ideal diagram from section [Ideal Graceful Shutdown for Stateful Workloads][#ideal-graceful-shutdown-for-stateful-workloads]